AntumMT/mod-server_shop/README.md

 Shops intended to be set up by [Minetest](https://www.minetest.net/) server administrators.

-No craft recipe is given as this for administrators, currently a machine can only be set up with `/giveme server_shop:shop` command.
+No craft recipe is given as this for administrators, currently a machine can only be set up with `/giveme` command.
+The two shop nodes are `server_shop:buy` & `server_shop:sell`.

 ![screenshot](screenshot.png)